BergmannLab/MONET/README.md

 Three methods are available as part of MONET, which emerged as the top-performing methods of the DREAM Challenge.

-In order to run one of the three methods, adapt the example command provided in section RUNNING providing the --method option with the name of the chosen method (--method=[K1|M1|R1]).
+In order to run one of the three methods, adapt the example command provided in section RUNNING providing the --method option with the name of the chosen method (--method=[K1|M1|R1], for details, see section PARAMETERS).

 * **K1**: KERNEL CLUSTERING OPTIMISATION algorithm.
 K1 is based on the “Diffusion State Distance” (DSD), a novel graph metric which is built on the premise that paths through low-degree nodes are stronger indications of functional similarity than paths that traverse highdegree nodes by Cao et al. (2014).
 The DSD metric is used to define a pairwise distance matrix between all nodes, on which a spectral clustering algorithm is applied.
 In parallel, dense bipartite sub-graphs are identified using standard graph techniques.
 Finally, results are merged into a single set of non-overlapping clusters.
 For further details, please see: https://www.synapse.org/#!Synapse:syn7349492/wiki/407359